-Blog post I enjoyed
+A blog post I enjoyed

-Well, that’s a wrap for this PF Friday’s Grab a brew #79.
-Happy budgeting and I’ll see you here again next week when I do it all over again.
+Happy budgeting, and I’ll see you here again next week when I do it all over again.

-- PF Weekly Grab a brew #71: Should your husband help with the chores?
+- PF Weekly Grab a Brew #71: Should your husband help with the chores?

-- PF Weekly Grab a brew #72: Would you pay to watch a movie in new Cineplex premium seat?
+- PF Weekly Grab a Brew #72: Would you pay to watch a movie in new Cineplex premium seat?

-- PF Weekly Grab a brew #73: Do you have safety measures in place for your gas BBQ?
+- PF Weekly Grab a Brew #73: Do you have safety measures in place for your gas BBQ?

 - PF Weekly Grab a brew #74: Competitive eater and Mum of four devours two 72-ounce steaks in 15 minutes

-- PF Weekly Grab a brew #75: Have you ever been double-billed for services?
+- PF Weekly Grab a Brew #75: Have you ever been double-billed for services?

-- PF Weekly Grab a brew #76: Is Father’s Day another marketing ploy for the budget?
+- PF Weekly Grab a Brew #76: Is Father’s Day another marketing ploy for the budget?

-- PF Weekly Grab a brew #77: How to turn bad habits into positive goals
+- PF Weekly Grab a Brew #77: How to turn bad habits into positive goals

-- PF Weekly Grab a brew #78: Should The Brick honour this customers claim on her warranty?
+- PF Weekly Grab a Brew #78: Should The Brick honour this customer’s claim on her warranty?